 Above: Thomas Dunton: the man who started it all.

 A tradition of care

 Carrying on the family tradition from her father, Melanie Dunton is now a Senior Partner at the firm.
 Joining in 1986 and initially working in all areas of the law, as the firm expanded she headed our Family Department and specialised in finance, pensions and mediation.
 She now heads our Private Client Department assisting clients with the financial aspects of wills, trusts, taxation and probate.
-She is also a Family Mediator.

 Melanie’s fellow Senior Partner, Vernon Hadida, joined in 1992.
 With a Physics degree and having further qualified as a Chartered Physicist, after five years at sea as an engineer in oil exploration, Vernon re-trained as a solicitor.
 As well as his experience working in industry outside the law, Vernon brought to the firm three years’ experience of working in a City of London law firm, where he trained and practised.
 Now head of Dispute Resolution in the firm, he is a CEDR accredited mediator and also plays a large role in running and planning the affairs of the practice.

 Tessa Bengo subsequently became a partner in the firm in 2002, bringing a wealth of Family Law experience.
-Specialising in Children Law and financial issues arising on relationship breakdown, she now heads the Family department.
+Specialising in Children Law and financial issues arising on relationship breakdown, she now heads up the Family department.